MacSyFinder’s search engine¶

 The sets of clusters that fulfill the quorum are reported as candidate Systems in the all_systems.txt and all_systems.tsv output files (see Output format), and they obtain a System’s score (see below).

-The clusters that do not allow to form a candidate System are reported in the rejected_clusters.txt output file.
+The clusters that do not allow to form a candidate System are reported in the rejected_candidates.txt and rejected_candidates.tsv output files.

 We introduce a scoring scheme for candidate Systems, to easily separate combinations of clusters that are readily more similar to a system’s model than others.